ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### @RequestMapping methods should be public

 Indica possíveis problemas no método @RequestMapping.
-A mensagem que aparece é esta:

 > _A method with a @RequestMapping annotation part of a class annotated with @Controller \(directly or indirectly through a meta annotation - @RestController from Spring Boot is a good example\) will be called to handle matching web requests.
 That will happen even if the method is private, because Spring invokes such methods via reflection, without checking visibility.
 For more information checkout the OWASAP:A6 \(_[_https://owasp.org/www-project-top-ten/OWASP\_Top\_Ten\_2017/Top\_10-2017\_A6-Security\_Misconfiguration_](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A6-Security_Misconfiguration)_\) advisory._